gshipley/summitlab14/Chapters/09-Using_Cartridges.md

 ##**Connecting to the MySQL cartridge from PHP**

 Now that we have verified that our MySQL database has been created correctly, and have created a database table with some user information, let's connect to the database from PHP in order to verify that our application code can communicate to the newly embedded MySQL cartridge.
-Create a new file in the *php* directory of your *firstphp* application named *dbtest.php*.
+Create a new file named *dbtest.php* in the *php/* directory of your *firstphp* application.
 Add the following source code to the *dbtest.php* file:

 	<?php